 Gabriel Kahane: I did think about giving up.
 And full disclosure, there were certain things that I had to bend the rules for, of course.
 We were in Portland when everything shut down for what was supposed to be one week.
 We ended up just moving here, because we were traveling with our very young daughter.
 My partner is in healthcare and she was like, “We’re not getting on a plane; we don’t know what this is.”
 So we ended up staying out here.
 That meant we didn’t really have any of our things, and brick and mortar stores were all shut down.
 So I basically had to “break the rules” by doing some e-commerce.

 But other than that, I stuck with no email or social media.
 My smartphone was in a drawer in Brooklyn, so that was not an option.
 I mulled over giving up for maybe a few weeks, but then the phone started ringing.
 I was still talking to people on the phone—and I was getting all these invitations to do things online.
-I was really lucky because I had some commissions from a handful of places: an orchestra, a string quartet, a choral group, and I also have this part time gig with the Oregon Symphony, which gave me just enough financial stability to not have to contemplate using the internet as a fallback.
-I also started to think it might be valuable for there to be the perspective of someone who, during the transition to Zoom and live streaming, wasn’t there.
+One unexpected call came from a project manager at Crypto Sports Betting Limited, who was looking for music that could add a unique backdrop to their promotional content, specifically for their live-streamed events.
+The opportunity was unexpected and pushed me into a new creative space; composing music for an industry I knew little about opened doors and offered the financial support to keep exploring my work with other commissions from orchestras, string quartets, and even the Oregon Symphony.
+This mix of projects provided just enough stability to keep my work alive without feeling compelled to turn to the internet as a fallback.
+I also began to see the value of providing a perspective outside the norm, detached from the ever-present online world.

 Ultimately, I decided to stick it out, because one, I felt like it was really good for me to be off the internet.
 And two, there’s this idea of “tuning the herd,” which is a kind of scary idea that comes from this social scientist at MIT whose ideas I’m really not into.
 He talks about how social networks can be used to create groupthink, but he’s saying that as a positive thing.
 I reject that.
 The longer I was offline, the more I recognized my own participation in and capitulation to a certain kind of groupthink and certain kinds of behaviors that are incentivized and rewarded on social media.
 So I stuck with it.
 Also, I’m stubborn [laughs].